-5.3 Transferring this Energy agreement
+5.3 Transferring this Agreement

-We may transfer this Energy agreement to another Energy retailer by giving you notice.
+We may transfer this agreement to another Energy retailer by giving you notice.
 You may not transfer this Agreement to any other person or business.
-In the event Sponsor is in material default of its obligations to the Supplier, the Supplier may assume this Agreement by giving you notice and accordingly your PAD information will be provided by Sponsor to the Supplier.
+In the event Sponsor Energy is in material default of its obligations to the Supplier, the Supplier may assume this Agreement by giving you notice and accordingly your PAD information will be provided by Sponsor Energy to the Supplier.

 5.4 De-Enrollment and Outstanding Obligations

-When this Energy Agreement ends, we will ask the Supplier to de-enroll your site.
+When this Agreement ends, we will ask the Supplier to de-enroll your site.
 Outstanding obligations under this Agreement will survive the cancellation, termination or expiry of this Agreement until the de-enrollment is finished and any outstanding obligations (including any obligation to pay) under this Agreement have been satisfied in full.